wolfram74/Barnes-Hut-play/README.md

 for context, this means the sun is 5*(10**13) pseudo mass units, interestingly an AU is 1*(10**6) pseudo length units by definition and a year is 13306808290671.4 pseudo time units

+** Test Data
+ephemeris velocities is in units of days! meters/day!